govau/design-system-components/packages/table/README.md

 @gov.au/table
 ============

-> Table includes styling for arranging data in rows and columns
+> Used to display tabular data

 ## Contents